 The Autoflower version shares the standard strain’s classic mellow, euphoric high, while also offering the convenience associated with all autoflowering cannabis varieties.
 These two attributes make Northern Lights Autoflower an ideal candidate for use as a standalone Space Bucket plant.

 Being both highly potent and steadfastly robust, it is often recommended as a safe bet for growers looking to get the best possible results from their Space Bucket setup.
-However, with a strong flavour, a high THC content of 20%, and a happy yet relaxing high, Power Plant offers the savvy Space Bucket grower far more than mere convenience.
+However, with a strong flavor, a high THC content of 20%, and a happy yet relaxing high, Pure Power Plant offers the savvy Space Bucket grower far more than mere convenience.